telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### valueField `String`

-The field of the data item that provides the value of the widget.
+The field of the data item that provides the value of the component.

 > Do not set the `valueField` configuration option if the component is bound to primitive-type data.